home-assistant/home-assistant.io/source/_dashboards/markdown.markdown

 ## Icons

-You can use [materialdesignicons.com](https://materialdesignicons.com/) icons in the `content` of the card.
+You can use [Material Design Icons](https://pictogrammers.com/library/mdi/) icons in the `content` of the card.

 For example: